sergeneren/Volumetric-Path-Tracer/README.md

 * **Sergen Eren** - [My website](https://sergeneren.com)

 ## Status
-This project is under active maintenance
+This project is under active maintenance and development

 ## License
 This project is licensed under BSD 3-Clause License